vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 Of course, this is just for demonstration purposes.
 In the real world, the actual source is always some independent, external application that already exists.
 The only goal of the extension developer is to develop the data source.

 We create the `Timer` in the `SetupOverride()` function.
 This function runs during the Peakboard application start-up process.
-We also pass our `CustomListData` to the timer, so that the `OnTimer()` callback can access our data source's `MyMessages` parameter.
+We also pass our `CustomListData` to the `Timer`, so that the `Timer` can interact with our data source.

 {% highlight csharp %}
 private Timer? _timer;